Local News

 2025 - 2030 Las Vegas Mosquito Map

 David Brown is sounding the alarm, too.
-He is a special project coordination for the American Mosquito Control Association and the former director of a mosquito abatement district in Sacramento, Calif.
+He is a special project coordinator for the American Mosquito Control Association and the former director of a mosquito abatement district in Sacramento, Calif.
 He moved to Las Vegas in recent years.

 "I think there needs to be the development of an integrated mosquito management district," Brown said.
 "Nevada has the statutes on file that will allow that to happen."